 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

 If you are granted a Subclass 494 visa, visa condition 8579 will be imposed and you must live, work or study in a specified or designated area (click here to learn more).

 During the COVID-19 Pandemic the Department will prioritise your visa application if your occupation is in the PMSOL (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for Regional Sponsored Subclass 494 work visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for Regional Sponsored Subclass 494 work visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa